oemof/tespy/docs/advanced_tutorials/develop_components.rst

             return params

-In addition, :code:`calc_parameters()` is used to calculate the derived thermodynamic variables after the simulation.
-In this case, the internal maximum temperature in the compressor (:code:`T_max_compressor_internal`) and the minimum temperature difference between the compressor and the cooling medium (:code:`td_minimal`) are calculated using the outlet enthalpy of the compressor.
+In addition, :code:`calc_parameters()` is used to calculate the derived properties after the simulation.
+In this case, the internal maximum temperature in the compressor (:code:`T_max_compressor_internal`) and the minimum temperature difference between the compressor and the cooling fluid (:code:`td_minimal`) are calculated using the outlet enthalpy of the compressor.

 .. literalinclude:: /../tutorial/advanced/compressor_with_cooling.py